mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 2. [Parallel trends assumption](#prior-parallel-trends-test)
 3.  **Linear additive effects** are valid [@imai2021use].

 However, in practice, **treatment effects are often heterogeneous**.
-If effects vary by cohort or over time, then standard TWFE estimates can be biased---particularly when there is staggered adoption or dynamic treatment effects [@goodman2021difference; @de2020two; @sun2021estimating; @borusyak2021revisiting].
+If effects vary by cohort or over time, then standard TWFE estimates can be biased, particularly when there is staggered adoption or dynamic treatment effects [@goodman2021difference; @de2020two; @sun2021estimating; @borusyak2021revisiting].
 Hence, to use the TWFE, we actually have to argue why the effects are homogeneous to justify TWFE use:

 -   **Assess treatment heterogeneity**: If heterogeneity exists, TWFE may produce biased estimates.
 Researchers should:
     -   Plot treatment timing across units.